Bayon (band)

-Bayon is a German band founded around 1971 in the former GDR.
+Bayon was a German band founded around 1971 in the former GDR.
 Its musical style can be described as a mixture of folk, jazz, rock, and classical music.
 Internationally they came to prominence with their musical contribution Stell dich mitten in den Regen to the movie The Lives of Others.
-The name of the band derives from the Khmer temple Bayon in Cambodia.
+The name of the band derived from the Khmer temple Bayon in Cambodia.

 History

 Bayon arose around 1971 from the formation Garage Players, a former blues rock band.
 From the founder members only Christoph Theusner (GDR/Germany) is still present.
 Together with Sonny Thet they form the 'hard core' members of the band.
 In 1977 Bayon released their first LP record, which was self-titled.
 Beside their normal concert activities Bayon operated compositional for East German theaters in Berlin, Weimar and Gera as well as the East German media.
 So they made radio plays, film and stage scene music for well-known artists like Heiner Müller.
 The following albums Suite and El Sonido got a lot of attention in the GDR media.

 In 2006 Bayon re-released their song Stell dich mitten in den Regen, which was first published on the Sampler Hallo No 1 by East German record label Amiga in 1972.
 In 2010, Bayon was awarded with the German World Music award RUTH for their lifework.